xian-network/xian-py/README.md

 ### Send a transaction - Low level usage

-There are different way to submit a transaction:
+There are different ways to submit a transaction:
 - `broadcast_tx_async` --> Only submit, no result will be returned
 - `broadcast_tx_sync` --> Submit and return transaction validation result
 - `broadcast_tx_commit` --> Submit and return result of transaction validation and processing